aeternity/aeternity/docs/build.md

 make prod-build
 ```

+Make sure beneficiary account is set in configuration, as this is mandatory to successfully start a node.
+There is no default beneficiary configured.

+See [configuration documentation](configuration.md) for configuration details.

-If everything went fine, one should be able to navigate to the build artifacts directory and start the epoch node:
+If `prod-build` went fine, configuration is in place, one should be able to navigate to the build artifacts directory and start the epoch node:
 ```bash
 cd _build/prod/rel/epoch/
 bin/epoch start